-- The cost of a live service telephone call varies considerably, but has a mean average of £4.55 - Historically, the average cost of a telephony self-service session is estimated to be around 30-70p.
+- The cost of a live service telephone call varies considerably, but has a mean average of £5.42 - Historically, the average cost of a telephony self-service session is estimated to be around 30-70p.

-Half of respondents agreed that customers abandoned self-service sessions because the self-service function simply does not offer what the customers want.
+55% of respondents agreed that customers abandoned self-service sessions because the self-service function simply does not offer what the customers want.
 While this at first glance may appear negative, it is the case that even in the most commoditised and transaction-driven environments a substantial proportion of customers will want to speak to a person, either because the system does not allow them to do what they want, there is a complicating factor involved, or simply that they wish reassurance or have multiple questions.
 In such circumstances, it is the customer's choice to abandon the session, and this does not have to be a particularly negative experience as long as a clear exit path that leads to a live agent is marked early in the process.
 Situations where businesses hide their agents from customers, making them go around in IVR loops are the ones that give all telephony self-service a bad name.

-While 12% of respondents strongly agree that having too many options presented to customers is a major reason for them seeking human assistance, this is not widely seen as being an issue.
+Only 7% of respondents strongly agree that having too many options presented to customers is a major reason for them seeking human assistance.
 It is noticeable that 59% of respondents agree to some extent that the customer simply does not trust the system, preferring to have human reassurance that the request they have made has been carried out, or the information they are looking for is actually correct.

-Of those using automated speech recognition, 42% of respondents agree that speech recognition is unpopular with customers due to lack of accuracy and user-friendliness, which is far lower than in previous years.
-It may be that customers are gaining confidence in how to use the system after many years of struggling.
+Of those using automated speech recognition, 48% of respondents agree that speech recognition is unpopular with customers due to lack of accuracy and user-friendliness.
+While this is high, it is an improvement on past years and it may be that customers are gaining confidence in how to use the system after many years of struggling.
 As customers continue to be encouraged to use natural language (both by successful interactions with corporate self-service applications, but perhaps more importantly through digital virtual assistants such as Siri and Alexa), this issue should further decline.

-Figure 50: Reasons for abandoning self-service sessions
+Figure 44: Reasons for abandoning telephony self-service sessions